PhotonVision/photonvision-docs/source/docs/programming/photonlib/creating-photon-camera.rst

       double pitch = camera.GetFirstTargetPitch();
       double area = camera.GetBestTargetArea();

 .. note:: The units for yaw and pitch are degrees and use standard computer vision directionality.
 Therefore, a negative yaw means that the recognized target is to the left of the center of the screen and a negative pitch means that the recognized target is below the center of the screen.
+Furthermore, area is scaled from 0-100, representing the percentage of the screen taken up by the bounding box.

 Getting the Pipeline Result (Advanced)
 --------------------------------------